AlbinHall/blue-white-blog/README.md

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site was deployed to GitHub pages.
+- The site was deployed to Heroku.
 The steps to deploy are as follows:
-  - In the GitHub repository, navigate to the Settings tab
+  - In the Heroku app, navigate to the create new app
-  - From the source section drop-down menu, select the Master Branch
+  - The app was created
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - https://code-institute-org.github.io/love-maths/